lilman514/HiveFB-App-Release/README.md

 # HiveFB Release

-This repository hosts release builds of HiveFB Loader.
+This repository hosts release builds only (no source code).

-## Downloads

-See the [Releases](https://github.com/lilman514/HiveFB-Release/releases) page for the latest installer.

-## License

-Proprietary.
-See the main HiveFB project for terms.
+- **Loader**: Installer for HiveFB Loader (launcher and updater).
+- **Main app**: Portable HiveFB application.

+Download the latest from the [Releases](https://github.com/lilman514/HiveFB-Release/releases) page.